 THE FUNCTIONALITY OF THE ENDOCANNABINOID SYSTEM IN DOGS

 The full extent of how the Endocannabinoid System works in regulating certain functions of the body is not yet fully understood.
 Most of the research on the ECS has been done in humans or in laboratory animals.

 However, there is a growing and exciting amount of research on the role of the ECS in dogs.
 Researchers recognize this system for playing an important role in modulating the brain, the immune system, inflammation, the endocrine system, and the musculoskeletal system.

 Inflammation is the body’s natural response to damaged tissue or infection, but when this response is not controlled properly it can lead to chronic inflammation.
 Chronic inflammation is believed to be responsible for many diseases, including epilepsy and arthritis.

 Research suggests that the ECS regulates inflammation.
 Because of this, the ECS is proving to be a promising therapeutic target in the management of these conditions in dogs.

-THE EFFECTS OF CBD & THE ENDOCANNABINOID SYSTEM
+THE EFFECTS OF CBD & RECOMMENDING HEMP TO YOUR PATIENTS

 The ECS is there to respond to stimulation by the body’s own endocannabinoids, but the cannabinoid receptors can also be stimulated by cannabinoids from external sources, including cannabidiol (CBD).